noelpapali/Airline-Database-system/README.md

 # Airline Database Management System ✈️

 ## Introduction
 This project involves the design and development of a **relational database system** for an airline using **SQL**.
-The system is intended to handle a wide range of core operations required for airline management, including, but not limited to—managing flight bookings, passenger details, aircraft information, and flight schedules.
+The system is intended to handle a wide range of core operations required for airline management, including, but not limited to managing flight bookings, passenger details, aircraft information, and flight schedules.

 ## Features
 - The system consists of **20+ relational tables** that comprehensively capture the various entities and relationships involved in an airline operation.